jonsimonsen/webaoa/README.md

 # browser compatibility
 -Chrome  (Versions prior to 0.55 work in Chrome.
 The current file reading function is not automatically allowed in Chrome.
 See the notes in the version history for details)
--Firefox (seems to give about the same result as Chrome)
+-Firefox (seems to give about the same result as Chrome until version 0.55).
+After that, Firefox actually allows the site to be displayed as intended without having to provide any flags.
 -Early versions of Edge yields poor layout.
-Should presumably be fixable by updating Windows.
+Should presumably be fixable (for pre-v0.55) by updating Windows.
+For the later versions, it seems like Edge will have the same kinds of issues as Chrome.
 -Internet Explorer does not support the CSS syntax used, and there is no current plans to make the site compatible with IE.

 # pre-versions: